emp3thy/unsubscriber/refactoring.md

 - Comprehensive docstrings with examples

 **Acceptance Criteria:**
-- ✅ WhitelistRepository class created extending BaseRepository
+- ✅ WhitelistRepository class created extending BaseRepository (COMPLETED)
 - ✅ Can add email to whitelist
 - ✅ Can add domain to whitelist
 - ✅ Can check if email is whitelisted (exact match)